-With agreements and relationships in place with some of the biggest businesses and industries means that there are many employment opportunities available each year.
+With agreements and relationships in place with some of the biggest business and industry in own means that there are many employment opportunities available each year.
 We work hard to lobby for more identified positions within organisations and also to provide pre and post employment support for applicants.
 With over 120 mob now registered for our employment services, we certainly encourage anyone to come along and ask more about our support or be sure to follow PCCC on Facebook and the PCCC webpage for the latest opportunity.